Online TCP Acknowledgment under General Delays: Introduction

 \begin{restatable}{theorem}{thmsummono} The deterministic competitive ratio for TCP Acknowledgment with sum-monotone delay cost is $\Theta(\log n)$. \end{restatable}

-Notice that we measure the waiting time of a packet $j \in \sigma_i$ as $t_i - a_j$.
-However, all of our results also apply if the waiting time is transformed by any monotone non-decreasing (possibly non-linear) function before being aggregated.
+Note that we measure the waiting time of a packet $j \in \sigma_i$ as $t_i - a_j$.
+However, all of our results also apply if the waiting time is transformed by any monotone, nondecreasing (possibly nonlinear) function before aggregation.
 Since all delay cost functions we consider are monotone non-decreasing, such transformations can equivalently be absorbed into the definition of the batch delay cost function $\bdelay(\cdot,\cdot)$.

+\paragraph{Batch-Oblivious Delay Cost.} In the \emph{batch-oblivious delay} setting, the delay cost is given by applying a monotone non-decreasing function $f$ to the \emph{delay vector} $d$ of waiting times of each packet.
+More precisely, the $j$-th coordinate of the vector $d$ is the waiting time of the $j$-th packet.
+To summarize, the batch-oblivious objective is

+Unlike max-monotone and sum-monotone delays, batch-oblivious delays are ``global'' objectives.
+For example, we can measure the $\ell$ largest waiting times among all requests by taking $f$ to be the $\textsf{Top-}\ell$ norm;\footnote{The $\textsf{Top-}\ell$ norm of a vector is the sum of its $\ell$-largest entries.} note that this objective is not captured by sum-monotone and max-monotone delays.

+In this setting, we show that a natural extension of Greedy is $2$-competitive not only for $\ell_p$ norms and $\textsf{Top-}\ell$ norms, but also for a broader class of functions that are \emph{continuous submodular}.
+The proof is much subtler than for additive delay.

+\begin{restatable}{theorem}{submodular} Greedy is a deterministic $2$-competitive algorithm for TCP Acknowledgment with batch-oblivious continuous submodular delay cost. \end{restatable}

+Continuous submodularity (\cref{def:cs}) generalizes the notion of submodularity for discrete functions to functions on real vectors~\cite{francis}.
+Patton, Russo, and Singla~\cite{PattonR023} observed that $\ell_p$ norms and several other symmetric norms are continuous submodular.
+They also showed that any symmetric norm can be approximated by a continuous submodular norm up to a logarithmic factor.
+Using the results of \cite{PattonR023}, we get the following result.

+\begin{restatable}{corollary}{normthm} There is a deterministic 2-competitive algorithm for TCP Acknowledgment, where the delay cost is: an $\ell_p$ norm, a $\textsf{Top-}\ell$ norm, or an ordered norm.
+When the delay cost is a symmetric norm $\norm$, then there is a deterministic $O(\log \rho)$-competitive algorithm where $\rho = \norm[(1,1,\ldots,1)]/\norm[(1,0,\ldots,0)] \leq n$.
+In particular, there is a deterministic $O(\log n)$-competitive algorithm when the delay cost is a monotone symmetric norm. \end{restatable}

+Our final result shows that if we venture too far from norms to concave functions, then the problem becomes significantly more difficult.\footnote{Recall that norms are convex.} \begin{restatable}{theorem}{concavelb} Every deterministic algorithm is $\Omega(\sqrt{n})$-competitive for TCP Acknowledgment with batch-oblivious concave delay cost. \end{restatable}